hl2vr/hl2vr.github.io/_pages/manual.md

 ### Movement and movement direction

-The left (off-hand) stick controls your movement through the world.
+The off-hand (left by default) stick controls your movement through the world.
 Press the stick in to activate Sprint; Sprint will remain active until you return the stick to its neutral position.

 You can freely move around in the real world.
 Your roomscale position will be reflected in the game.

-There is currently no teleport movement option available, and due to the complexity of implementing it it's unknown if it will come in a future update.
-(We would like to, if we can make it work well.)
+There is currently no Teleport movement option available.
+It will be added in a future update.
 For now, you can active any of the several the [Comfort options](#comfort-options) as needed.

-You can artificially turn with the right (primary hand) stick.
+You can artificially turn with the primary hand (right by default) stick.
 By default, snap turn is active with a 30° turn amount.
 You can change the turn amount using the "Snap turn degrees" setting in the Controls options.
 Setting this to "0 (Smooth)" will enable continuous smooth turning.

 Toggle crouch by moving the right stick down.
-You can also physically crouch in real life.
+The player can also physically crouch.

 Jump by moving the right stick up.
-Jumping in real life is not recommended.
+The player physically jumping is not recommended.

 <br />

 ### World interactions and Item pickup mode

-You can grab items in each hand by pressing the Grip button (or squeezing the Index controllers).
+The player can grab items in each hand by pressing the Grip button (or squeezing the Index controllers).
 Release Grip to let go.
 Grabbable items will be highlighted in the world when you are close enough to pick them up.

 By default, you need to pick up consumables like health or battery packs and weapons to consume them.